monix/monix-connect/docs/dynamo.md

 a key component for many platforms of the world's fastest growing enterprises that depend on it to support their mission-critical workloads.

 The _DynamoDB_ api provides a large list of operations to _create_, _describe_, _delete_, _get_, _put, _batch_, _scan_, _list_ and more.
-All of them simply extend the same generic _request_ class [DynamoDbRequest](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/dynamodb/model/DynamoDbRequest.html), and the same happens with the return types, they all implement [DynamoDbResponse](https://sdk.amazonaws.com/java/api/2.0.0/software/amazon/awssdk/services/dynamodb/model/DynamoDbResponse.html).
+All of them simply extend the same generic superclass on its input and output, the _request_ class they will extend [DynamoDbRequest](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/dynamodb/model/DynamoDbRequest.html), and for the _response_ from [DynamoDbResponse](https://sdk.amazonaws.com/java/api/2.0.0/software/amazon/awssdk/services/dynamodb/model/DynamoDbResponse.html).

-The fact that all types implements from the same _Request_ and _Response_ type, makes it possible to create an abstraction layer on top of it for executing any operation in the same way.
+The fact that all request types implements from the same superclass, makes it possible to create an abstraction layer on top of it for executing any operation in the same way.

-_Credits:__ This design pattern is similar to the one used internally by _alpakka-dynamodb_, which this connector got inspired from.
+_Credits:_ This design pattern is similar to the one used internally by _alpakka-dynamodb_, which this connector got inspiration from.

-From there on, the connector provides three generic methods __single__, __transformer__ and __sink__ that implements the mentioned pattern and therefore allows to deal with any _dynamodb_ operation in different circumstances.
+Therefore, the connector provides three generic methods __single__, __transformer__ and __sink__ that implements the mentioned pattern and therefore allows to deal with any _dynamodb_ operation in different circumstances.

 ## Dependency